The person at the center of this case

 Start here

-An uninflated Mae West life vest was recovered—why was it not inflated, and what does this tell us about the circumstances of the accident?
+An uninflated Mae West life vest was recovered—why was it not inflated and what does this reveal about the accident circumstances?

 Donald George Macvicar, a 26-year-old man, went missing on July 20, 1956, after being involved in a boating accident at Chandler Lake near Kotzebue, Alaska, and is presumed to have drowned.
-Despite the passage of nearly seven decades, the exact circumstances of the accident and the location of his remains remain unknown.
-Anyone with information about this incident or the recovery efforts that followed is encouraged to contact the Alaska State Troopers.
+Despite decades of investigation by the Alaska State Troopers, the exact circumstances of the accident and his fate remain unclear.
+Anyone with information about this incident or potential remains is urged to contact the Alaska State Troopers.

 Try asking